Yan Gomes Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA across all league pitching staffs (4.59).
+- The Nationals have a 4.48 team ERA that ranks 17th across all MLB pitching staffs.

-- Nationals pitchers combine to surrender 31 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Gore gets the start for the Nationals, his sixth of the season.
-He is 3-1 with a 3.00 ERA and 35 strikeouts in 27 2/3 innings pitched.
+- The Nationals rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.